kyjohnso/will_byers/README.md

 - Reduce CPU load on the Raspberry Pi
 - Provide better transcription accuracy with larger models

-**Note:** The wake word detection always runs locally on the Pi (using Pocketsphinx), only the speech-to-text transcription can be offloaded to the remote server.
+**Note:** The wake word detection always runs locally on the Pi (using Vosk), only the speech-to-text transcription can be offloaded to the remote server.

 ### Static Message Demo